You may have noticed the trend of painting walls and trim the same color is back…or it never really left. It’s called “color washing.”

 Painting Tips

-- When choosing the paint finish, paint the wood trim in satin (or high or semi-gloss for more “shiny drama”) and the walls in eggshell or flat
+- When choosing the paint finish, paint the wood trim in satin (or high or semi-gloss for more “shiny drama”) and the walls in eggshell or flat.
+Or paint all the surfaces in satin.

 - Always test your paint colors as even tried and true paints can look different in different rooms depending on the light and colors coming in through the windows, etc.